rfzwl/janus/README.md

 2. **Start Server**: Run `python -m janus.server`.
 The server initializes all configured broker connections.
 3. **Start Client**: Run `python -m janus.client`.
 The client subscribes to all server-side event streams on connect.

-## ❓ Clarifications / Open Questions

-- **Configuration location**: Is `config.yaml` expected in the project root, user home directory, or a specific config path (e.g., `~/.config/janus/config.yaml`)?
-If there is a default path, documenting it will reduce setup friction.
-- **Python/vn.py requirements**: If there are pinned versions (Python, vn.py, gateway dependencies), listing them here will make environment setup clearer.